ebranlard/viz3Danim/README.md

 ## SubDyn modes visualization

-This described how to visualize the Guyan and CB modes in the SubDyn summary file.
+This describes how to visualize the Guyan and CB modes in the SubDyn summary file.

 ### Testing it
 If you want to try it out without cloning anything, some input files are located in the `examples` folder, you can drag and drop each of them to the web-app that I've hosted [here](https://ebranlard.github.io/viz3Danim/)